yecchen/Co-Gen/README.md

 ## Co-Gen

-This is the code and data for the SIGIR'22 paper "Structured and Natural Responses Co-generation for Conversational Search".
+This is the code and data for the SIGIR'22 paper:
+["Structured and Natural Responses Co-generation for Conversational Search"](https://dl.acm.org/doi/abs/10.1145/3477495.3532063) by Chenchen Ye, Lizi Lizo, Fuli Feng, Wei Ji, and Tat-Seng Chua.

 ### Requirements
 - Python 3.6